iterami/Docs.htm/common/guides/json.md

       "translate-y": 0,
       "translate-z": 0,

+      // REQUIRED if "draw" === true.
+Optional if "draw" === false.
-      // REQUIRED.
-Array of numbers between 0 and 1 inclusive, indicating the color of each vertex.
+      // Array of numbers between 0 and 1 inclusive, indicating the color of each vertex.
       // Each row is: red, green, blue, alpha "vertex-colors": [
         1, 1, 1, 1,